darthrellimnad/evergreen-functional-fe-web-app/README.md

 14. Observable pattern can be used to simulate or mock async behavior (like fetch calls).
 Works real well with redux.
 15. Just need a browser and text editor (and maybe terminal) to make real stuff.
 Hosting may vary.

-Many dyslexic and neuro diverse programmers preffer functional programming, bust industry tends to discriminate.
+Many dyslexic and neuro diverse programmers preffer functional programming, but industry tends to discriminate.

 if you want it, grit your teeth and learn it.